orggue/adidas-zaragoza/openshift-essentials/05_deployments.md

 ```
 oc delete -f configs/deployment-v1.yaml
 ```
-If there were a large number of pods, this may take a while to complete.
-If you want to leave the pods running instead, specify `--cascade=false`
+* If the number of Pods is large, this may take a while to complete.
+* To leave the Pods running instead,
+use `--cascade=false`.
-If you try to delete the pods before deleting the Deployments, it will just replace them, as it is supposed to do.
+* If you try to delete the Pods before deleting the Deployment, the ReplicaSet will just replace them.

 ----

 ### Updating Deployments ( Recreate )

-We'll see how to do an update to our application using the recreate strategy.
-First we need to create a deploment with the Recreate strategy.
+* Recreate is the alternative update strategy.
+* All existing Pods are killed before new ones are created.
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment